Aeonax/seo-speach/structured.md

 - add email to the bottom
 - Maybe Troy should post fotos to yellowsack instagram too? instagram looks kinda dropped=( we need to do something with it?

+- maybe some info about recycling stations which we are using?
+To show that we doesn't drop this trash in to the forest=DDD